PTW-TUDa/eta_utility/docs/eta_x/envs.rst

-    As another example, you could set up an agent action named ``name = "set_heater"`` which the environment uses to determine the state of the tank heater.
+    As another example, you could set up an agent action named ``name = "set_heater"`` which the environment uses to set the state of the tank heater.
 In this case, the state variable should be configured with ``is_agent_action = True`` and you might want to pass this on to a simulation model or an actual machine by setting ``is_ext_input = True``::